mar7mal/ecg-single-lead-rhythm-cnn/README.md

-# ECG Rhythm Classification from a Single Lead (1D CNN)
+# ECG Rhythm Classification from a Single Lead using shallow 1D CNN

 A single-lead ECG rhythm classifier (Keras 3 / PyTorch) trained on the public **Chapman–Shaoxing** database, using **lead I only** to emulate smartwatch-grade